Hi, Yank! was the second of the "Blueprint Specials" to be published, and according to contemporary accounts the most well-received.

 Scene 9.
 Strictly GI

 This scene is conducted entirely in acronyms and initialisms—some military, such as PX, K.P., and AWOL, and some more popular (and sometimes off-color), such as O.K., QT,, P.U., and S.O.B.
-This skit by Arnold Auerbach was written while he was going to school for Special Services in Lexington, Virginia.
+This skit was written by Arnold Auerbach while he was attending the school for Special Services in Lexington, Virginia.

 Scene 10.
 Mail Call